 Income, Tax Contributions, and Spending Power

 - DACA-eligible population earns almost $19.9 billion in total income annually.
-They contribute more than $1.4 billion to federal taxes and more than $1.6 billion to state and local taxes in the United States.
+They contribute more than $1.4 billion in federal taxes and more than $1.6 billion in state and local taxes in the United States.
 They also hold significant economic clout after taxes, with almost $16.8 billion in spending power.

-- DACA-eligible population also contributes almost $2.0 billion to Social Security taxes and almost $470 million to Medicare taxes, supporting critical social welfare benefits for all Americans.
+- DACA-eligible population also contributes almost $2.0 billion to the Social Security Trust Fund and almost $470 million to the Medicare fund, supporting critical social welfare benefits for all Americans.